wix-incubator/teamcity-client/README.md

 teamcityClient.createSnapshotDependency(baseBuildType.id(),dependency);
 ```
 ### Add trigger to a buildType
-In some cases, like triggers, TeamCity will ignore the trigger id and will auto generate and id
-so when adding a trigger to a buildType the client will return a trigger object with the generated id
+In some cases, like with triggers, Teamcity will ignore the trigger id and will autogenerate an id for you.
+So when adding a trigger to a buildType, the client will return a trigger object with the generated id.

 Scala:
 ```scala
 val triggerToAdd = Trigger("triggerIdWillBeReplacedByTC", "VCS Trigger", Properties(Nil))
 val trigger = teamcityClient.addTriggerToBuildType(baseBuildType.id, triggerToAdd)

 ```
 Java:
 ```java